samhuk/exhibitor/README.md

 ## Usage Overview

 Exhibitor can be added to an existing React codebase that contains components, or be used to bootstrap one from scratch.
-Ensure you have [Node.js version >14.x](https://nodejs.org/en/) installed.
+Ensure you have [Node.js version >14.x](https://nodejs.org/en/) installed (latest/current version will suffice).

 **From scratch:**